e-v-s/CTI-social-engineering-burger/README.md

 ```

 **Interpretation:**
-- Zero detections — this infrastructure had not yet been flagged at time of investigation
+- Zero detections, this infrastructure had not yet been flagged at time of investigation
 - Generic cloud IP with no registration data tied to the supposed franchise
 - Recent TLS certificate inconsistent with a company operating since 2018
-- No community votes — completely under the radar
+- No community votes, completely under the radar

 ---

 ## Related Campaigns

-At least **11 Instagram delivery profiles** were identified using the same site template and similar infrastructure — strong evidence of a single automated operation.
+At least **11 Instagram delivery profiles** were identified using the same site template and similar infrastructure, strong evidence of a single automated operation.

 | Instagram Handle | Domain | IP | Last TLS Cert | VT Status |
 |-----------------|--------|----|---------------|-----------|